DFE-Digital/dfe-complete-conversions-transfers-and-changes/doc/console-and-logs.md

 - Activate the `Contributor` role for the appropriate environment
 - Select a time (usually 8 hours) and given a reason for the escalated privileges
-- Another member of the team can approve the PIM, you'll receive an email upon approval (you can all view your pending request in PIM module)
+- (Production only) Another member of the team can approve the PIM, you'll receive an email upon approval (you can all view your pending request in PIM module)
 - Once approved your account will have access to the [Console](#console-access) and [logs](#log-access)